ustwo/recipe-book/gazpacho.md

 Tomatoes make a huge difference, so don't be cheap with them.
 However, if you need quick and dirty, you can use unseasoned canned tomatoes.

-It can be served as a starter, just put it in bowl, cut in small chunks some more tomatoes, cucumber, peppers and onion and sprinkle them on top with a bit of olive oil and parsley.
+It can be served as a starter, just put it in bowl, cut some more tomatoes into small chunks with cucumber, peppers and onion and sprinkle them on top with a bit of olive oil and parsley.

 If it's really, really hot it can be served with a couple of ice cubes.

 Once you have the basic version, play around with more or less seasoning, garlic, etc.

-Lasts good 4/5 days in the fridge.
+Lasts a good 4/5 days in the fridge.

 ## Related